 Gas Quality

 Request in respect to the quality of Gas transported through the Pipeline is defined pursuant to the Applicable Laws and published on the Transporter’s website.
 The Transporter shall use Reasonable Efforts to align the requested Gas quality with the gas quality of the upstream AFO.
 The Transporter shall notify the User reasonably advance about any changes in Gas specifications deriving from to the amendment of the Applicable Laws.
+In case of short term variations in the Gas Quality on the Interconnection Point, the Transporter notifies accordingly without delay authorized persons of the Users, as well as the operator of the natural gas storage when the occurred changes may negatively affect their operational processes.

 During the Transportation Period, the Transporter shall take over Natural Gas made available by the User at the Contracted Entry Point that complies with the prescribed Gas quality, and the Transporter shall deliver to the User, at the Contracted Exit Point, the Gas that complies with the prescribed Gas quality.